 The Company's second product candidate, CT-0525, which also is intended to treat solid tumors that overexpress HER2, is in pre-clinical development and utilizes a novel approach to CAR-M therapy that engineers patients' monocytes directly, without ex vivo differentiation into macrophages, as the Company currently does for CT-0508.
 The Company refers to this CAR-Monocyte approach as CAR-Mono.
 This process enables a single day manufacturing process, enables the ability to manufacture up to ten billion cells from a single apheresis, and leverages an automated, closed-system manufacturing process.
 In addition, CAR-Mono has the potential to improve upon the potential anti-tumor effect of a CAR-Macrophage.
 By increasing the cell yield, the CAR-Mono approach enables a larger dose than a CAR-Macrophage.
 In addition, CT-0525 has the potential for improved persistence and trafficking, all observed preclinically.
 The increased cell yield and the improved persistence and trafficking may improve tumor control.
-The Company expects to submit an Investigational New Drug Application (IND) to the FDA for CT-0525 in the second half of 2023, initiate clinical development shortly thereafter, and treat the Company's first patient in the first half of 2024.
+The Company recently submitted an Investigational New Drug Application (IND) to the FDA for CT-0525.
+Subject to regulatory feedback, the Company expects to treat the first patient in the first half of 2024.

 Beyond CT-0508 and CT-0525, the Company has a broad pipeline of cell therapy assets in various stages of pre-clinical development.
 In addition to the development of ex vivo CAR-M cell therapies, the Company is developing in vivo CAR-M gene therapies, wherein immune cells are directly engineered within the patient's body.
 To advance the Company's in vivo CAR-M therapeutics, the Company established a strategic collaboration with ModernaTX Inc. (Moderna) (Note 10).
+In the fourth quarter of 2023, the Company presented preclinical data from this collaboration demonstrating that CAR-M can be directly produced in vivo, successfully redirecting endogenous myeloid cells against tumor-associated antigens using mRNA/LNP.
+Additionally, the data demonstrated feasibility, tolerability and early efficacy of in vivo CAR-M against metastatic solid tumors.